CONSIGN: Conformal Segmentation Informed by Spatial Groupings via Decomposition: Methods

 \subsection{Construction of Spatially-Aware Set}

 We want to leverage the correlation between pixels to provide more meaningful and precise uncertainty regions.
 In particular, we are interested in constructing a set $\mathcal{C}_\lambda(\cdot)$ that contains predictions whose uncertain pixels change jointly, following a meaningful structure, rather than independently.
+To this end, principal component analysis (PCA) provides a framework for capturing and representing these joint variations in uncertainty.
+For our purpose, a PCA approach can make use of the different samples obtained from a pre-trained model \( f \) to gain insights into both the location of the uncertain regions and the correlation between pixels within those regions.
+This information is crucial for enhancing the interpretability of the model.

-This concept of extracting uncertainty regions using principal components is one of the strengths of our model and has shown its effectiveness in previous works such as \cite{belhasin2023principal,nehme2023uncertainty}.\\ First, we identify the uncertain regions using a pre-trained model $f$.
+This concept of extracting uncertainty regions using principal components is one of the strengths of our model and has shown its effectiveness in previous works on image regression such as \citet{belhasin2023principal,nehme2023uncertainty}.

+First, we identify the uncertain regions using a pre-trained model $f$.
 For this, our method does not require any particular model $f$, as long as the model can be used to generate samples ${\hat{\mathbf{s}}_1,\dots,\hat{\mathbf{s}}_{N_s} \in \mathbb{R}^{WHL}}$ that correspond to heuristic uncertainties like softmax scores.
-Following the main idea of \citet{belhasin2023principal}, we construct a sample matrix $\hat{S}(X)=[\hat{\mathbf{s}}_1,\dots,\hat{\mathbf{s}}_{N_s}]$, compute its mean and extract the uncertain regions through a Singular Value Decomposition (SVD) \cite{golub1971singular} as
+Following the main idea of \citet{belhasin2023principal}, we construct a sample matrix $\hat{S}(X)=[\hat{\mathbf{s}}_1,\dots,\hat{\mathbf{s}}_{N_s}]$, compute its mean and extract the uncertain regions through an SVD \citep{golub1971singular} as

 Note that here, as detailed below, it is sufficient to use a reduced SVD and only compute the first $K < \min\{WHL,N_s\}$ singular values, with $K \in \{2,5\}$ in our experiments.
-Each column $\mathbf{u}_k\in \mathbb{R}^{WHL}$, of $U$ is a basis vector for the space of samples, aligned with the directions of maximum variance in the data.
+Each column $\mathbf{u}_k\in \mathbb{R}^{WHL}$ of $U$ is a basis vector for the space of samples, aligned with the directions of maximum variance in the data.
 Building on this interpretation, to construct our prediction set, we first compute quantiles of the coefficients of the basis vectors $\mathbf{u}_k$, $k=1,\ldots, K$, over the $N_s$ samples via